Master's in Law and Economics of the Sea – Ocean Governance

 • Certificate of registration of the degree of Master: €50.00

 In the case of withdrawal from the course, the amounts already paid are not refundable.
-The remaining tuition fee payments due for the academic year to which the application relates must also be paid.
+The remaining tuition fee payments due for the academic year of the application must also be paid.

 Refund of the tuition fee is only possible where the previous course has not been completed by September, and is conditioned by its completion.
 In this case, the applicant must give proof of the situation through a declaration from the home institution, before the end of September.
 Amounts other than tuition fees (fees, school insurance and administrative costs) are not refundable.